Position

 Qualifications

-• High school diploma or equivalent required; additional education in business or communications preferred.
+• High school diploma or equivalent; additional education in business, communications, or a related field is a plus.

-• Proven experience as a Mailing Specialist or similar role.
+• Proven experience as a Mailing Specialist or in a similar role.

-• Proficiency in Microsoft Office and familiarity with mailing software.
+• Proficiency in using mailing software and Microsoft Office Suite.

 Is becoming a Mailing Specialist a good career path?